microsoft/AcousticScatteringData/README.md

 # Acoustic Scattering Data

-This repo contains synthetic acoustic scattering data for a random set of convex prism shapes represented as loudness fields in four octave bands, along with Matlab (TM) parsing and visualization sample scripts.
-The data was employed in the following paper.
+This repository contains synthetic acoustic scattering data for a random set of convex prism shapes represented as loudness fields in four octave bands, along with Matlab (TM) parsing and visualization sample scripts.
+The data was employed in the paper:

 Ziqi Fan, Vibhav Vineet, Hannes Gamper, Nikunj Raghuvanshi, <br/>**Fast Acoustic Scattering using Convolutional Neural Networks,** <br/>*IEEE ICASSP, 2020*